Hampton Falls Historical Society

 SUBSCRIBE to our eNewsletter, distributed by email seasonally.

 Museum at 45 Exeter Road: OPEN Saturdays 10 am - 2 pm starting July 5th, and 3rd Thursdays of the month 6-8pm starting July 17th.
+(Excluding August 21st where we will be on the Common at the Concert - buy a Quilt Raffle ticket and get a free ice cream!)

 East School Museum: OPEN 1st and 3rd Saturdays starting June 21st